hrt/Bilger/README.md

 ### Bilge puzzle solver for https://yppedia.puzzlepirates.com/Bilging
-A program which will calculate the best move (it thinks) using a DFS approach with depth of 3.
+A program which will calculate the best move (it thinks) using a DFS approach with depth of 3 (approx 2 seconds).

 Note: It looks deeper in the case of crabs, puffer fish and jelly fish.